ValenDiazzz/FAMAF-U/3º-Y/NumericalPartialDifferentialEquations/README.md

-The subject aim is to solve partial differential equations numerically and covers the following topics:
+The course aim is to solve partial differential equations numerically and covers the following topics:
   - Finite Elements Methods
   - Finite Difference Methods such as: